stefl/exploralaboratorium/Readme.md

     brew install memcached
     memcached

-Edit config/mongoid.yml and replace "bootbuckle_development" with something else at this line:
+Edit config/mongoid.yml and replace "Explora_development" with something else at this line:

-    database: bootbuckle_development
+    database: Explora_development

-Do a global find and replace for "Bootbuckle", replacing it with your preferred application name.
+Do a global find and replace for "Explora", replacing it with your preferred application name.

 Then [get a 64-character hex string](https://www.grc.com/passwords.htm) and replace "change_this" at this line of config/apps.rb: